 The artificial lights that accompanied our dive served to attract zooplankton which in turn attracted the feeding manta rays which gave a unique, up-close view of them in their natural surroundings.

 The manta rays would swim right up to the lights and would come within inches of us!
 Witnessing the manta rays gently soar around us was such a surreal experience that we will never forget.
-While we were a little apprehensive about getting in the water after sunset, we were so happy we went through with it as it was a one in a lifetime experience.
+While we were a little apprehensive about getting in the water after sunset, we were so happy we went through with it as it was a one-in-a-lifetime experience.

 All equipment for the excursion is provided with the snorkel tour costing approximately $100 and the scuba dive costing $150-200.
-A once in a lifetime experience!
+A once-in-a-lifetime experience!

 Highlights

-• Guarantee of seeing manta rays (or you can book again for free)
+- Guarantee of seeing manta rays (or you can book again for free)

-• Over 2,500 5-star reviews on viator
+- Over 2,500 5-star reviews on viator

-• Outstanding crew and captain
+- Outstanding crew and captain

 2) Visit Mauna Kea Sunset

 Mauna Kea is a dormant volcano on Hawaii’s big island and is one of its most remote places.
-With a summit of nearly 14,000 feet above sea level, you can find a snow cap at certain times of year.
-The flat shape, gentle wind and low humidity made it a perfect place to enjoy the sunset once we got to the top.
+With a summit of nearly 14,000 feet above sea level, you can find a snow cap at certain times of the year.
+The flat shape, gentle wind, and low humidity made it a perfect place to enjoy the sunset once we got to the top.

 Conditions can sometimes make the drive towards the summit more dangerous and the public can be prohibited from going further at times.
 If you are planning on driving to the summit by yourself, here are some things you will need:

-• 4 Wheel Drive: You will not be allowed past the visitor without it.
+- 4 Wheel Drive: You will not be allowed past the visitor without it.
 All wheel drive vehicles will not be permitted to drive to the summit, it must be 4 wheel drive.

-• Permission From Your Rental Car Agency: Once you have your 4 wheel drive vehicle, you must also have written permission from your rental company that you are allowed to summit.
+- Permission From Your Rental Car Agency: Once you have your 4 wheel drive vehicle, you must also have written permission from your rental company that you are allowed to summit.
 Many rental car companies (including cars rented from Turo) have GPS trackers and you will be fined if you do not have permission to summit.
 This is due to the damage the car can endure during the summit.

-• An Experienced Driver: You must have an extremely experienced and cautious driver to make the drive.
+- An Experienced Driver: You must have an extremely experienced and cautious driver to make the drive.
 This is a treacherous drive for even experienced drivers.
 The majority of the drive is unpaved and features many sharp turns and winding roads.

 If all that sounds like too much of a hassle, there are plenty of tour companies can bring you to the summit.
 Even better, these companies have permission to stay at the summit past the sunset (everyone else has to begin their decent down immediately after the sunset).
 There is almost no better place in the world to star gaze.